How to Call a JavaScript Function in HTML onload

 Understanding the onload Event

-event is a fundamental part of HTML.
+The onload event is a fundamental part of HTML.
 It signifies that the entire HTML document, including all its images, scripts, and stylesheets, has been fully loaded and is ready for interaction.
 This is the perfect moment to run your JavaScript functions, ensuring that all necessary elements are available.

 Methods to Call a JavaScript Function onload